Blood Ties (2013 film): Plot

-In 1974, Chris Pierzynski is released from prison after serving twelve years for murdering a rapist and killer he caught in the act.
-His ex-wife Monica is a drug-addicted prostitute.
+In 1974, Chris Pierzynski is furloughed from prison after serving twelve years for murdering a rapist and killer he caught in the act, and moves in with his brother Frank, who is a New York Police detective.
+Chris reconnects with his ex-wife Monica, who has become a drug-addicted prostitute.
 They have a son and a daughter.
-Chris tries to go straight with his new girlfriend Natalie, but is betrayed and sabotaged in his pursuit of a legitimate business venture.
-Returning to his criminal ways puts him in direct conflict with his brother Frank, who happens to be a New York City cop.
 Their sister Marie, and their sick father Leon, want Chris and Frank to just get along with each other.

-When arresting Anthony Scarfo at his house, Frank happens to meet his ex-girlfriend Vanessa again.
-Though Vanessa is now married to Anthony and has a daughter by him, Frank and Vanessa get back together again anyway, and she decides to divorce Anthony.
-But in the meantime, Frank becomes conflicted over allowing Chris to flee the scene of a felony murder.
+When arresting Anthony Scarfo at his house, Frank happens to see his ex-girlfriend Vanessa.
+Though Vanessa cares for Anthony and bears his child, Frank and Vanessa get back together, infuriating Anthony, who is by then incarcerated.

+Chris tries to go straight but faces setbacks.
+He wants money, in part to take care of his new girlfriend Natalie, the office manager at the garage at which he works, so falls back into crime.
+Frank is forced to cover for him and kicks him out.
+The two fistfight, with Chris prevailing and ominously saying "I may see you on Friday" when he leaves.

+That Friday, Frank and fellow officers are at the scene of a horrific armored car robbery and multiple murders.
+Chris is involved and Frank is conflicted, shooting his brother in the shoulder but letting him escape, then resigning from the police department.

+Chris begins to build a small criminal empire.
 After Anthony is released from police custody, his first act is to seek revenge against Frank for destroying his home life.
 Chris uncovers the plot and must decide between saving his own skin and stopping Anthony in his tracks.

 Cast

 Production

 The film is a co-production between France and the United States.
 It was produced by the French companies Les Productions du Trésor, LGM Cinéma, Chi-Fou-Mi Productions, France 2 Cinéma, Caneo Films, Mars Films, and Wild Bunch International along with the American companies Worldview Entertainment and Le Grisbi Productions.

-Filming started on May 3, 2012 in Woodmere, New York.
+Filming started on May 3, 2012, in Woodmere, New York.
 The first pictures of the set surfaced on May 12, 2012.
 Lionsgate UK acquired the UK rights.

 Casting

-On March 15, 2012, it was announced that Clive Owen and Billy Crudup would star in Blood Ties, playing two brothers with Mila Kunis and Zoe Saldana as love interests and Marion Cotillard as ex-lover.
+On March 15, 2012, it was announced that Clive Owen and Billy Crudup would star in Blood Ties, playing two brothers with Mila Kunis and Zoe Saldaña as love interests and Marion Cotillard as an ex-lover.
 Austin Williams played a younger version of Owen's character.